shmalebx9/thonkpeasant/markdown/guides/index.md

 A map of the thinkpad landscape.
 This guide details features, usage, and my opninion of various thinkpad models.
 </div></a>
+<a href=/guides/other/comparequads.html><div class=indexentry>
+**Quad Core T400 Benchmarks**

+The results of some benchmarks done with quad core CPUS on a T400.
+</div></a>
 <a href=/guides/other/cool.html><div class=indexentry>
 **T400/T500 Cooling Mod**

 This guide shows you how to improve cooling on your machine.
-This is especially usefull if you have done the quad mod.
+This is especially useful if you have done the quad mod.
 </div></a>
 <a href=/guides/other/luks-suspend.html><div class=indexentry>
 **Extremely Secure Full Disk Encryption with Suspend-to-Ram**